MartinPellizzer/terrawhisper-compiler/articles/allium-sativum/botany/morphology.md

 The color of the seed coat varies from pale brown to dark brown, giving them a distinctive appearance.
 The surface of the seed coat is smooth and glossy, while the texture is waxy.
 The thickness of the seed coat is approximately 0.1 millimeters (around 0.004 inches).

 Garlic seeds are attached at their base, known as the hilum.
 The embryo in these seeds is typically undeveloped when used for planting, with only one cotyledon, which is fleshy in nature.
 The radicle, or the embryonic root, is underdeveloped in mature garlic seeds.

+The following table shows in detail the morphological characteristics of Allium sativum seeds.

 | Characteristic | Description |
 | --- | --- |